Injong of Goryeo: 1124–1126

-In early 1124 Choe Hong-jae and military officers associated with him plotted to overthrow Yi Ja-gyeom, but were unsuccessful.
-Choe and the associates were purged from their positions and exiled.
-Following the purge Yi married one of his daughters to Injong, and increasingly filled the mid- and high-ranking government positions with his loyalists, including his five sons.
+In early 1124 Ch'oe Hong-jae and military officers associated with him plotted to overthrow Yi Cha-gyŏm, but were unsuccessful.
+Ch'oe and the associates were purged from their positions and exiled.
+Following the purge Yi married one of his daughters to Injong, and increasingly filled the mid- and high-ranking government positions with his loyalists and relatives, including his five sons.
 He and his faction profited from seized property of the purged officials.